Frequently asked questions

 Arrow icon

-Yes, we can produce a Section 106 viability report and ask the Planning Department to reconsider the obligations.
+Yes, we can produce a Section 106 viability report and make a new planning application or a Section 73 application in order to obtain a new planning permission and a new S106 agreement which will replace any existing obligation.
 See our S106 Renegotiation service page for further information.

 Why us?